Committees & Divisions

 ETHICS COMMITTEE (AD HOC): This committee is designed to uphold the moral and ethical obligations of SEIA, enforce the Code of Ethics, and respond to any grievances

 EXECUTIVE COMMITTEE (BI-WEEKLY): The Executive Committee is a Committee of the Board that acts with the power of the Board when the Board is not is session.
 The Executive Committee provides guidance to the Association on matters relating to association operations, governance, finance, events, and any other matter not reserved for the Board or other committee.

-FEDERAL POLICY COMMITTEE (WEEKLY): This committee is the driving force behind federal policy and is the authoritative decision making body for all policy initiatives at the federal level.
+FEDERAL POLICY COMMITTEE (AD HOC): This committee is the driving force behind federal policy and is the authoritative decision making body for all policy initiatives at the federal level.
 Members of this committee set the direction for SEIA to follow and provide a condensed update to our board members, as well as being a forum for members to review positions crafted by the Federal Affairs Committees for implementation.

 GOVERNANCE TASK FORCE (AD HOC): This task force of the SEIA Board considers issues related to the governance of SEIA, such as divisional and board structure, on an as-needed basis.

 STATE POLICY COMMITTEE (MONTHLY): This committee is the driving force behind state policy and the authoritative decision making body for all policy initiatives at the state level.
 Members of the State Policy Committee set the direction for states to follow and provide a condensed state-by-state update to the SEIA Board.
 This committee also acts as a forum for members to review positions crafted by the individual State Committees for implementation.